open-cogsci/osdoc/content/pages/important-changes-3.md

 ### Improved Mac OS support

-The Mac OS packages have been rebuilt from the ground up by %-- github: user: aytackarabay --%.
+The Mac OS packages have been rebuilt from the ground up by %-- github: {user: dschreij} --%.
 The Mac OS experience should now be much smoother, faster, and less crash-prone.

 ### A Turkish translation

-A complete Turkish translation has been contributed by %-- github: user: aytackarabay --%.
+A complete Turkish translation has been contributed by %-- github: {user: aytackarabay} --%.
 This means that OpenSesame is now fully translated into French, German, and Turkish.
 A partial translation is available in several other languages.

 ## Changes in 3.1